How are students chosen for Summer Intensive?

 For video auditions, results will be communicated via email within four weeks.

-Students who are accepted will be asked to respond within two weeks of the date of the acceptance letter.
-Registration
+Students who are accepted will be asked to respond by the deadline provided in the acceptance letter.
+Registration fee, as

-fee, as well as tuition and housing deposits are due upon acceptance.
-Those who do not respond by their deadline will be
+well as tuition and housing deposits are due upon acceptance.
+Those who do not register by their deadline will be placed

 Are there different levels within the program?
 How and when does level placement happen?